tmcode7/tmcode7/README.md

 # clock
-making a cock with javascript and css
+making a clock with javascript and css